geoopt/geoopt/docs/extended/stereographic.rst

 =============================================

 Stereographic projection models comes to bind constant curvature spaces.
 Such as spheres, hyperboloids and regular Euclidean manifold.
-Let' look at what does this mean.
-As we mention constant curvature, let's name this constant :math:`\kappa`.
+Let's look at what does this mean.
+As we mentioned constant curvature, let's name this constant :math:`\kappa`.

 Hyperbolic spaces